vitoo/vontar-x3-armbian/README.md

 ## Prepare the boot on sd card

 ### u-boot

-Depending on your cpu you need to set the u-boot.ext, for s905x3, you need u-boot-s905x2-s922 or u-boot-s905x3
+Depending on your cpu you need to set the u-boot.ext

+Find your corresponding files [here](https://github.com/ophub/amlogic-s9xxx-armbian/blob/main/build-armbian/armbian-files/common-files/etc/model_database.conf)

+For Vontar x3, you have a s905x3, and you need u-boot-s905x2-s922 or u-boot-s905x3

 Rename u-boot-s905x2-s922.bin to u-boot.ext

 ### Device tree block

 For Vontar X3, you need this dtb file : meson-sm1-hk1box-vontar-x3.dtb.

+For other devices, you can again fin your corresponding files [here](https://github.com/ophub/amlogic-s9xxx-armbian/blob/main/build-armbian/armbian-files/common-files/etc/model_database.conf).
+If your device is not listed inside, you can try one dtb file that has same CPU, RAM memory, and same ethernet speed

 In extlinux dir, copy extlinux.conf.bak to extlinux.conf